 - I use 93% lean ground beef for these meatballs to keep them a little healthier.
 If you use ground beef with a higher fat level, I recommend transferring the meatballs to a clean sheet pan before adding the glaze as there will be a decent amount of fat accumulated on the original pan.
 The glaze will set better without the fat.

 - Different brands of Gochujang can have varying levels of heat.
 I designed the recipe so you can tailor the heat to your own taste.
 The meatball recipe calls for 2 tablespoons of Gochujang which adds a medium amount of spicy heat.
 You could add less if you like things milder in heat.
-The sauce recipe again, I would recommend adjusting to your preference.
-The Gochujang is added after the sauce is simmered so you can start with 1 tablespoon and add more, if desired, to taste.
+I would also recommend adjusting the sauce to your preference.
+The Gochujang is added after the sauce is simmered so you can start with 1 tablespoon, take a taste, then add more, if desired.

 - I used the mini bell peppers in a variety of colors for my meatballs but one large bell pepper in yellow, orange, or red will also work.